 Hike the easy City Creek Trail or the more challenging Bonneville Shoreline Trail.
 Admire the beauty of Gilded Age architecture with a tour of the Governor’s Mansion.
 Grab tickets for local stage productions showcasing University of Utah performing arts students at nearby Kingsbury Hall.
 Head to City Creek Center to shop designer brands like Coach and Michael Kors.
 Try everything from pad thai to duck curry at family-owned Thai restaurant Sawadee.
 Enjoy craft brews and gastropub favorites like poutine at Avenues Proper.
 And don’t forget to grab your morning cup of joe from Publik Coffee Roasters!

-Crime Rate: Safer than 53% of cities in Utah
+- Crime Rate: Safer than 53% of Salt Lake City neighborhoods